 That doesn't mean Europeans have done such a hot job.
 We have yet to deal with the legacy of resource extraction, exotic introductions (witless and otherwise), topsoil losses, abandonment of marginal sites (such as ours), and subsequent neglect.
 We do have better tools.
-Indians would have killed for a chainsaw or a good shovel, never mind a D8 cat, herds of horses, cows (bison), sheep (bighorn), and goats (antelope, each in parentheses being a controllable variety of the former).
+Indians would have killed for a chainsaw or a good shovel, never mind a D8 cat, herds of horses, cows (bison), sheep (bighorn), and goats (antelope, each animal in parentheses being a controllable domesticated variety of the former).
 Tools facilitate vegetation management, which once played a significant role in shaping these mountains and should consciously do so once again, instead of pretending this will all will fix itself.
-Then there is the not insignificant matter of keeping it all going under the continuing onslaught of new introductions.
+Then there is the not insignificant matter of keeping it all going under the continuing onslaught of new introductions, about which nothing is done.